 The Center for Democracy in the Americas created an internship to honor the memory of Stephen Rivers, a remarkable friend, a renowned publicist for Hollywood celebrities, a political activist, and someone who devoted much of his professional life to building cultural bridges between the U.S. and Cuba.

-Our organization is now seeking applications from qualified undergraduates, recent graduates, or Master’s students for this paid internship that starts September 2014.
+Our organization is now seeking applications from qualified undergraduates, recent graduates, or Master’s students for this paid, 10-month internship that starts September 2014.
 [NOTE: As of June 6, 2014, the application process is now closed.]

 Background on Stephen Rivers: Over the span of his career, Stephen represented some of the most recognizable names in entertainment, including Richard Dreyfuss, Oliver Stone, Anna Deavere Smith, Jane Fonda and former super-agent Michael Ovitz.

 Stephen helped to organize events for the Middle East peace organization Seeds for Peace, the Magic Johnson Foundation and the music industry’s Rock the Vote initiative.
 As an activist Stephen is best remembered for his fierce dedication to changing U.S. policy toward Cuba and his work as a relentless bridge-builder who brought new people together, particularly young people, from Cuba and from here, to help champion the cause.

 At CDA’s annual event honoring the “Unsung Heroes” of efforts to change U.S. relations with Latin America, we gathered Stephen’s family, friends, and colleagues to honor his work.
 During this event CDA announced the founding of the Stephen M. Rivers Memorial Internship.
 By bringing smart and committed young people to Washington, CDA hopes to honor and continue Stephen’s work and activism, and foster young activists passionate about changing Cuba policy.
 See below: